mattvr/syrinj/README.md

 // ...

-public class ExampleInjectee : ExtendedMonoBehaviour
+public class ExampleInjectee : MonoBehaviour
 {
     // each field will be set on Awake()